Tonsil carcinoma: Cause

 An unbalanced diet, deficit in fruits and vegetables has shown to increase the risk of cancer.

 Pathophysiology

-Metastasis to regional lymphnodes is common as the tonsil has a rich supply of lymphatics giving way to the tumor cells to metastasis to other lymph nodes (commonly the lymph nodes of neck) and cause lymphydenopathy.
+Metastasis to regional lymphnodes is common as the tonsil has a rich supply of lymphatics giving way to the tumor cells to metastasis to other lymph nodes (commonly the lymph nodes of neck) and cause lymphadenopathy.
 The cervical lyphydenopathy can be ipsilateral (70% or more patients) or bilateral (30% and fewer patients).
 The carcinoma of tonsil usually spreads through the cervical lymph node levels II, III, IV, V, and retropharyngeal lymph nodes.

 The fourth edition of WHO' s classification of head and neck tumors subdivides squamous cell carcinoma of the tonsil into two types: HPV positive or negative.
 HPV positive tumors arise from the deep lymphoid tissue of the tonsillar crypts and are non-keratinizing.
 On the other hand HPV negative tumors develop from the tonsillar surface epithelium and hence have keratinizing dysplasia.